noahmulfinger/eatwell/README.md

 MYSQL_DATABASE_HOST = 'localhost'
 ```

 Then just run `python run.py` and open localhost:5000.
+Don't forget to add the tables from *createtablecommands.txt*
+to your database first.